bryanguillen/catholic-gpt/frontend/CONTRIBUTING.md

 - Be respectful; don't be rude
 - Document your changes when necessary (comments, README updates, etc.).
 - When in doubt, ask!
-We’re happy to help.
+We're happy to help.

 ## Thank You!